trustgraph-ai/trustgraph/README.md

 - Standard Knowledge Graph: `Document` → `Author`
 - TrustGraph Hypergraph: Connects `Document`, `Author`, `Approving Manager`, `Compliance Policy`, and `Time/Location` Metadata into a single, complex relational event.
+- BYOO: TrustGraph allows you to **Bring-Your-Own-Ontology** which can be loaded in [OWL](https://www.w3.org/TR/owl2-rdf-based-semantics/) format.
+The ontology-enabled hypergraph will use the provided ontology for semantic compliance for all ingested data, dramatically improving agentic accuracy and precision.
+Ontology-compliant retrieval is automated.

 This hyper-relational context is what enables autonomous agents to reason through complex enterprise workflows and governance policies.